 Feeding the hummingbirds should be enjoyable and shouldn’t be a battle against the ants.
-But ants are a fact of life in the garden and are always present.
-They love to live under concrete too so even if you don’t have any grass or ground space you’ll still have thousands of ants nearby.
+They love to live under concrete too so even if you don’t have any grass or ground space most likely you’ll still have thousands of ants.

-The hummingbirds will love the feeder full of sweet syrup that you put out but the ants will also love it.
+The hummingbirds will love the feeder full of sweet syrup that you put out but the ants will love it too.
 They can be quite a nuisance and they’ll quickly clog up the drinking spouts with their drowned bodies and eventually the birds won’t come to feed anymore.

 An ant moat works with every kind of hanging feeder, it just hooks right above it.
 The moat then gets filled with water that’s it.
 The ants cannot get across the moat and down to the drinking spouts.
 It’s important to clean the moat daily or as often as necessary to keep it clear of ant bodies.